mr-islam/noddey/README.md

 Currently only food based conversations are supported, but the groundwork has been laid to support *anything*

 ## Install
+Download the binary for your platform from the releases page [here](https://github.com/mr-islam/noddey/releases/tag/v1.0)

+Run the file in your terminal `./bot-[platform]`, replacing [platform] with the relevant filename for your platform.

+## Dev

 1. Install node on your system
 2. Install the dependencies `readline` & `chalk`